 Unemployment insurance experience rating imposes higher payroll tax rates on firms that have laid off more workers in the past.
 To analyze the effects of UI tax policy on labor market dynamics, this paper develops a search model of unemployment with heterogeneous firms and realistic UI financing.
 The model predicts that higher experience rating reduces both job creation and job destruction.
 Using firm-level data from the Quarterly Census of Employment and Wages, the model is tested by comparing job creation and job destruction across states and industries with different UI tax schedules.
 The ...

 Income in the Off-Season: Household Adaptation to Yearly Work Interruptions

 Joblessness is highly seasonal.
 To analyze how households adapt to seasonal joblessness, we introduce a measure of seasonal work interruptions premised on the idea that a seasonal worker will tend to exit employment around the same time each year.
 We show that an excess share of prime-age US workers experience recurrent separations spaced exactly 12 months apart.
 These separations coincide with aggregate seasonal downturns and are concentrated in seasonally volatile industries.
 Examining workers most prone to seasonal work interruptions, we find that these workers incur large earnings losses ...

-Extended unemployment and UI benefits
+Jobless and benefits